adrianphilo/fdax-turnpoints/results/readme.md

-In this directoryThe the result as sheets and screenshots are stored in this directory.
+In this directory the results as sheets and screenshots are stored.
 The details of the test runs are located in the individual subdirectories.

 ### **Overview of Backtesting Performance: Limit Strategy**